corynthian/arx/language/framework/arx/doc/nox_coin.md

 ## Function `configure_accounts_for_test`

-Can only be called during genesis for tests to grant mint capability to open libra and core resources accounts.
+Can only be called during genesis for tests to grant mint capability to arx and core resources accounts.